Charles Murray, 1st Earl of Dunmore: Personal life

 Lord Dunmore died on 19 April 1710 and was succeeded by his son, John, as his eldest son, James, who was styled Viscount Fincastle, had died unmarried and without issue in 1704.

 Descendants

 Through his daughter Lady Anne, he was a grandfather of William Cochrane, 5th Earl of Dundonald, Lady Anne Cochrane (who married James Hamilton, 5th Duke of Hamilton), Lady Susan Cochrane (wife of Charles Lyon, 6th Earl of Strathmore and Kinghorne, and, after his death, George Forbes, Master of the Horse, to Prince Charles Edward Stuart), and Lady Catherine Cochrane (wife of Alexander Stewart, 6th Earl of Galloway).

-Through his daughter Lady Catherine, he was a grandfather of one grandson who survived infancy, John Murray (father of William Murray Nairne, 5th Lord Nairne).
+Through his daughter Lady Catherine's marriage to John Nairne, he was a grandfather of one grandson who survived infancy, John Murray (father of William Murray Nairne, 5th Lord Nairne).